josheinhorn/NAXB/README.md

 using NAXB.Build;
 using NAXB.Interfaces;
 using NAXB.VtdXml;
 ...

 IXPathProcessor processor = new VtdXPathProcessor();
 IXmlFactory factory = new VtdXmlFactory();
 IReflector reflector = new Reflector();
-IXmlBindingResolver resolver = new XmlBindingResolver(reflector, processor, new Assembly[] { this.GetType().Assembly });
+IXmlBindingResolver resolver =
+	new XmlBindingResolver(reflector, processor, new Assembly[] { this.GetType().Assembly });
-IXmlModelBinder binder = new XmlBinder(resolver, processor, reflector); //You'll want to have a singleton of this instance to take advantage of optimizations
+//You'll want to have a singleton of the binder instance to take advantage of optimizations IXmlModelBinder binder = new XmlBinder(resolver, processor, reflector);

-IXmlData personXmlData = factory.CreateXmlData("path/to/person.xml"); //other methods for creating XML Data are supported Person model = Binder.BindToModel<Person>(personXmlData);
+//Multiple methods for creating XML Data are supported IXmlData personXmlData = factory.CreateXmlData("path/to/person.xml"); Person model = Binder.BindToModel<Person>(personXmlData);
 //Do something with the model
 ...
 ````
 So as you can see, you need to pass in an array of Assemblies.
 These Assemblies must contain all the NAXB Models that you wish to use (such as `Person` and `Email` in the examples).
 The Binding Resolver processes all the Types in the Assemblies and assembles the NAXB bindings based on the attributes discussed earlier.
-Note that this is a very CPU intensive process and is the source of all runtime optimizations, so a **singleton instance is high encouraged**.
+Note that this is a very CPU intensive process and is the source of all runtime optimizations, so a **singleton instance of the XML Binder object is high encouraged**.